Public Health

-Simmons University is nationally recognized for providing students in our Public Health major with the conceptual and empirical foundation for analyzing the interplay between health, science, and society.
+Simmons University’s nationally recognized Public Health bachelor's degree gives you the conceptual and empirical foundation for understanding the interplay between health, science, and society.

-Throughout the Public Health degree experience, students will find a unique niche in the field that best matches their interests, skills, and passion for making an impact—setting them up for a rewarding career.
+Throughout the program, you’ll explore the field from multiple angles to find your unique niche that best matches your interests, skills, and passion for making an impact — setting you up for a rewarding career.

-What you will learn with a bachelor’s in Public Health?
+What will you learn with a bachelor’s degree in Public Health?

 What can you do with a Public Health degree?

-The field of Public Health touches many aspects of people’s lives.
-The work done in this field reflects the tireless efforts of its practitioners to continuously strive for improvement and innovation that can solve pressing health challenges facing the world.
+The field of public health touches many aspects of our lives.
+The work done in this field reflects the tireless efforts of its practitioners to continuously strive for improvement and innovation to solve pressing health challenges facing the world.

 There is a rising demand for public health professionals due to increased global concerns regarding health inequities, infectious and chronic disease epidemiology, food and water safety, sanitation, and environmental health issues.

-With this demand, graduates of the BS in Public Health degree programs are making a difference every day.
-The interdisciplinary curriculum sets the stage for students to have the flexibility to carve out a specialization in public health that best matches their interests and goals.
-As a result, Simmons Public Health degree graduates enter public health careers in a wide range of in-demand roles such as emergency management specialists, health educators, epidemiologists, community health workers, researchers, and public health communicators—all seeking to identify and solve important issues in public health.
+With this demand, our graduates are making a difference every day.
+The interdisciplinary curriculum allows you the flexibility to carve out a specialization that best matches your interests and goals.
+You’ll enter public health careers in a wide range of in-demand roles, such as emergency management specialists, health educators, epidemiologists, community health workers, researchers, and public health communicators — all seeking to identify and solve important issues in public health.

-In addition to beginning a public health career, the Public Health program also prepares students to continue their education and increase specialization through an advanced degree program like Simmons’ online Master of Public Health (MPH), through the 3+1 BS to MPH Program or the BS to MPH Early Admission Program, or Bachelor’s in Public Health + MS in Nutrition 4+1 degree.
+The Public Health program also prepares you to continue your education and increase specialization through an advanced degree program like Simmons’ online Master of Public Health (MPH), 3+1 BS to MPH Program, or Public Health + MS in Nutrition 4+1 degree.

-The Public Health department also has matriculation agreements in place for Masters Programs in Public Health with Boston University School of Public Health (Select Scholars Program) and The London School of Hygiene and Tropical Medicine.
-Interested students should discuss these options with the Director of the Public Health Bachelors Program in the fall of their junior year.
+Simmons also maintains matriculation agreements for master’s programs in public health with Boston University School of Public Health (Select Scholars Program) and The London School of Hygiene and Tropical Medicine.

-Engage in hands-on learning with a bachelor’s degree in Public Health
+Engage in hands-on learning with a BA in Public Health

-Internship and research opportunities are an essential element of the Public Health degree, enhancing the in-classroom experience for deeper understanding of course concepts.
-They allow students to explore specialized interests, build career-ready skills, and establish strong connections with dedicated mentors in the field.
-Simmons Public Health undergraduate students have interned in prominent locations such as the Boston Public Health Commission and Boston Children’s Hospital.
+Internship and research opportunities are essential elements of the Public Health degree, enhancing the in-class experience for deeper understanding of course concepts.
+They allow you to explore specialized interests, build career-ready skills, and establish strong connections with dedicated mentors in the field.
+Our students have interned in prominent locations, such as the Boston Public Health Commission and Boston Children’s Hospital.

 The suggested sequence for core courses is: